ibm-cloud-docs/hpc-ibm-spectrumlsf/before-deploying.md

     ./permissions.sh
     ```

-2. Run `chmod +x permissions.sh`
 3. Enter the admin email or IBMid.
-4. Enter the Resource group.
-5. Enter the Account ID.
+4. Enter the Resource group and Account ID.
-6. You will be asked to assign the roles to an Access Group or a User?
+6. You will be asked to assign the roles:
     1. Access Group
     2. User